 Hidden Valley is located right next to the Steel Wheel Campground, and both are owned by the same family.
 Each night their children made their way through both campgrounds delivering firewood to whomever needed it.
 Seriously, it is an gorgeous, welcoming place to stay.

-Staying in a teepee is definitely a unique experience.
+Staying in a tent in the Black Hills is a unique and enjoyable experience.
 We stayed three nights for just $30 a night, and that is a freaking steal!
 We literally spent $90 on our accommodations.
 You cannot beat that.
 If you’re willing to spend more, Hidden Valley and Steel Wheel more than likely have what you’re looking for.

 - Granola Bars